Mandala (Breaking Bad)

 "Mandala" is the eleventh episode of the second season of the American television drama series Breaking Bad.
 It was written by George Mastras and directed by Adam Bernstein.
+The episode aired on AMC on May 17, 2009.
 This episode introduces Gus Fring and Victor, played by Giancarlo Esposito and Jeremiah Bitsui respectively.

 Plot

-Combo Ortega is selling drugs on a corner when he notices two rival dealers staring him down; he is then killed by a young boy working for them.
-Skinny Pete, spooked by Combo’s death and Badger's recent brush with the law, decides to quit the drug trade.
-Walter White and Jesse Pinkman meet with Saul Goodman to discuss their next move; he tells them that they are incompetent distributors, and need a businessman who is more restrained than Tuco Salamanca and will buy their product in bulk.
+Combo Ortega is selling drugs on a street corner outside Heisenberg's territory when he notices two rival dealers staring him down; he is then killed by a young boy working for them.
+Skinny Pete, spooked by Combo's death and Badger's recent brush with the law, decides to quit the drug trade.
+With no distribution network, Walter White and Jesse Pinkman are forced to look elsewhere.
+They meet with Saul Goodman to discuss their next move.
+He tells them that they are incompetent distributors, and need a businessman who will buy their product in bulk.
 He offers to reach out to the only distributor of that kind he has heard of, but it will be difficult, as the man is extremely cautious.
 Jesse is distraught that he got Combo killed, and that night tells Jane Margolis to leave his apartment so that he does not harm her recovery when he smokes meth.
 Jane reluctantly decides to stay with him.

 The next day, Walt waits at a local chicken restaurant called Los Pollos Hermanos, where the distributor has arranged to meet them; Jesse comes in late, still high, and leaves quickly afterward.
 Nobody talks to Walt, but he realizes later that the distributor saw him and has refused to work with him.
 Meanwhile, Jane relapses into drug addiction and introduces Jesse to heroin.
-The next day, Walt goes back to the same restaurant and waits until closing.
+The next day, Walt goes back to the restaurant and waits until closing time.
 He eventually realizes that the man he assumes is the restaurant manager is the distributor.
 Although the distributor maintains he is unwilling to work with a drug addict, Walt assures him that Jesse can be relied on and that their product is the best.
 The distributor tells Walt that he will be in touch if he decides to work with the duo, and warns Walt never to trust a drug addict.